pjohnst5/CoolsterCodes/content/articles/text.md

 Luckily, when it comes to _relaxing_ constraints, this isn't too much of a problem anymore.
 From the [Postgres docs on `ALTER TABLE`](https://www.postgresql.org/docs/current/sql-altertable.html):

 > Adding a column with a volatile `DEFAULT` or changing the type of an existing column will require the entire table and its indexes to be rewritten.
-As an exception, when changing the type of an existing column, if the `USING` clause does not change the column contents and the old type is either binary coercible to the new type or an unconstrained domain over the new type, a table rewrite is not needed; but any indexes on the affected columns must still be rebuilt.
+As an exception, when changing the type of an existing column, if the `USING` clause does not change the column content and the old type is either binary coercible to the new type or an unconstrained domain over the new type, a table rewrite is not needed; but any indexes on the affected columns must still be rebuilt.

 Note the wording of "unconstrained domain".
 A `varchar(200)` is an unconstrained domain over a `varchar(100)` because it's strictly longer.
 Postgres can relax the constraint without needing to lock the table for a scan.
 Going back the other way isn't as easy, but you shouldn't need to do that.